oyekanmiayo/dsa-all-langs/graph/README.md

     * Add vertex as a key in the map
     ```
 2. **`hasVertex(vertex)`**

-If we assume that `addVertex(vertex)` is only called for vertices that will have neighbours, then we can assume that some vertices will exist in this graph but won't be keys in the map.
-Therefore, we must search all the neighbours for each vertex that is a key.
+For an undirected graph, this is a pretty simple: We just need to check if the vertex exists as a key in the map.
+This reason this works is that in an undirected graph, if a **vertex2** is adjacent to **vertex1**, then the **vertex1** is also adjacent to **vertex2**.
+So both vertices will be keys in the map.

+The above may not work in a directed graph - because vertex2 is adjacent to vertex1 doesn't necessarily mean that vertex1 is adjacent to vertex2.
+This means that is possible that one of the vertices is not a key in the map.
+What this means is that we must search through all the adjacent nodes for each given vertex key in the map.
 We can do this using **depth-first search** or **breadth-first search**.

     ```
-    Pseudocode:
+    Pseudocode (Undirected Graph):
+    * Check if vertex exists a key in the map

+    Pseudocode (Directed Graph):

     Breadth-first Search (Iterative)
     * Define a Queue
     * Define a Set (to store visited vertices)
     * Add all the keys from the map into the Queue